opf-labs/planets-contrib/clients/command/doc/README.markdown

 ### Instrumentation & Measurement ###

-* Need a proximal hash for binary signatures.
-Length of diff of strings?
-Pull out method signatures and sort and diff those?
-Really need sig of whole stack, easy on jvm (?) and Linux.
-* JVM hashed jars for uniqueness, enumerated classpath for similarity?
-Hash classes too for precise similarity?
-Do dlls have method hashes?
+* Extend the approach from Plato work.
 * Hash of input files and outputs too, of course.
-Again, similarity indexes would be very useful here.
+Of course, similarity indexes would be very useful here.
 * Inject code into java calls automatically.
 Fix up proxy, measure performance etc,
 * Freak out if the stack changes during a run.
-* Bg thread to monitor mem Use over time, especiallly for file set runs.
+* bg thread to monitor mem Use over time, especiallly for file set runs.

 PIT Actions
 -----------